Freestyle Skiing at PyeongChang 2018

 Freestyle skiing is divided into five disciplines, four of which include a judged component as skiers are evaluated on their technical skills.

 In moguls, skiers travel down a course of snow bumps, performing two aerial tricks as they go.
 The quality of the turns through those bumps is most important, scored by five judges and accounting for 60% of the final score.
 Two more judges mark the quality of the two aerial tricks and their technical difficulty for 20% of the score.
-The time it takes for a skier to get down the course only makes up the final 20%.
+The time it takes for a skier to get down the course makes up the final 20%.
 Competition begins with a qualification round, from which skiers advance to a three-stage final that cuts the field from 20 to 12 and finally the six skiers who compete for the medals.

 In aerials, skiers perform some of the most difficult acrobatic maneuvers in any sport, with up to five twists and three flips while in the air for just three seconds.
 Five judges evaluate each jump.
 The air (which includes the takeoff, height and distance) is worth 20%.
 The form of the skier in the air is worth 50% while the landing of the jump makes up the last 30% of the score, which is then multiplied by the jump’s degree of difficulty.
 Competition begins with a two-jump qualification round, from which skiers advance to a three-stage final that cuts the field from 12 to nine and finally the six skiers who compete for the medals.